 - Regulates oil production: Some seaweed has shown to decrease oil production, while others have shown to decrease the bacteria involved in acne formation, making this a potential ingredient for anti-acne activity.

 - Diminishes the appearance of fine lines and wrinkles: Seaweeds like Laminaria Digitata are among the richest source of natural antioxidants (like vitamin C) and amino acids (like glycine), which promote collagen production to smooth lines and give the appearance of plumper, more youthful-looking skin.

 - Heals acne, rosacea, and sensitive skin: Camp says "seaweed can help soothe skin conditions associated with inflammation, like acne and rosacea."
 It has anti-inflammatory properties and contains natural minerals like magnesium and zinc, which have been known to help improve the appearance of redness in sensitive and hypersensitive skin.
-It also shields the skin from harsh environmental conditions by creating a protective barrier, keeping acne and other skin conditions at bay.
+It also shields the skin from harsh environmental conditions by creating a protective barrier.

 - Brightens the skin: "Seaweed helps with brown spots by either affecting pigment production or by affecting how pigment is transported in the skin," says Camp.